oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ### 3.1.1 CONNECT

-OpenC2 Producers and Consumers MUST create and transmit the CONNECT control packet, as specified in in the [mqtt-v3.1.1](#mqtt-v311) specification, to establish a connection to the MQTT Broker.
+OpenC2 Producers and Consumers MUST create and transmit the CONNECT control packet, as specified in the
+[MQTT v5.0](#mqtt-v50) specification, to establish a connection to the MQTT Broker.

 The fields of the CONNECT control packet SHALL be populated